AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 Be warned that any changes to the core of IF2 will be inspected closely...we want to ensure that interaction code is as clean as possible since interaction is such a foundational aspect of the game.

 # Multiple Interaction Components
 In the old system, you could only have one interaction component per object.
 In the new system, **you can have multiple components on an object which implement interaction logic, even for the same type of interaction**.
 This means you no longer should need to do things like extending PickupTrigger.
-You can define a PickupInteraction component and a separate component for that object's specific interaction logic.
+You can define a Pickupable component and a separate component for that object's specific interaction logic.

 # Precedence of Interaction Components
 For something like a MouseDrop or HandApply interaction, there is the player performing it (performer) the object they are using or dropping (used object) and the object they are dropping on or clicking in the game world (target).

 In IF2, for a given type of interaction, interaction components will be searched for on the used object and the target, so you can put the implementation of the interaction on whichever one makes the most sense.

-At the time of writing, when any interaction component returns InteractionResult.SOMETHING_HAPPENED (which happens in Interactable if all validations succeed), no further interaction checks will be done.
+At the time of writing, when any interaction component returns InteractionControl.STOP_PROCESSING (which happens in Interactable if all validations succeed), no further interaction checks will be done.

 The order of checking is:
 1. All components (in the order they appear in editor) are checked on the used object.
 2. All components (in the order they appear in editor) are checked on the target object.

-If more sophisticated coordination is needed between components (such as changing the order of precedence on an as-needed basis), we can expand IF2's interaction checking logic and modify InteractionResult so that this can be done.
+If more sophisticated coordination is needed between components (such as changing the order of precedence on an as-needed basis), we can expand IF2's interaction checking logic and modify InteractionControl so that this can be done.

 # Migration
 Migration will be done in a piecemeal fashion.
 Any time we discover usability, code duplication, or design issues with IF2, we will nip them at the bud before continuing to migrate.
 Please bring any design concerns to Discord.